Ipgnosis/tic_tac_toe/README.md

 3. Assess the board for recognizable patterns, based on memory of past games.
 Optimize move selection as follows:
     -   Choose the move most likely to win (probability estimate).
 If there are several moves with equal weight, choose the move least likely to lose.
     -   If losing seems more likely, chose the move most likely to draw.
-4. Record the expectation of a win / loss / draw for that move by *estimating* the probability of each (see Calculating Probability below)
+4. Record the expectation of a win / loss / draw for that move by *estimating* the probability of each (see 'Calculating Probability' below)
 5. At the end of the game, store the record of that game.
 6. For each of the outcomes (win/loss/draw) adjust the probabilities (expectation) of those results for all relevant stored games.
 This is done for the each of the patterns followed, up to the point that the game deviated from the pattern.
 The degree of upgrade/downgrade is a variable that will be tuned to produce an optimal result.

 ## Ultimate goal:

-Implement the concept of 'hindsight experience replay' which allows the software to learn by storing and updating its base of experience based on new experience.
-This (IMHO) seems to match the human process of learning and is more sophisticated than merely having a search tree (the traditional approach) or a database of optimal moves (calculated algorithmically) for every game state.
+Implement the concept of 'hindsight experience replay' which allows the software to learn by storing and updating its base of experience modfied by new experience.
+This (IMHO) seems to match the human process of learning and is more sophisticated than merely having a search tree or a database of optimal moves for every game state.
 This would be one approach to achieving the ultimate goal.
 The other, of course, is neural networks.
 That may be tackled later.

 ## Current status:

 For a given game state, the game history is searched for matching games (see also 'Transposition' below).
 If no matches are found, the next move is random: this is to ensure that the algorithm explores the solution space (i.e. tries everything that hasn't been tried, such that new moves can be explored).
 If matches are found, then the most common next move is selected.
 The rationale for 'most common' being selected is that this is the move which improves the chance of winning.
-However, per above, the combination of questionable game data and the lack of a probabilities function means that this algorithm is weak and often results in the same poor move being made over and over again (thus the error avoidance kluge).
+However, per above, the combination of questionable game data and the lack of a probabilities function means that this algorithm is weak and often results in the same poor move being made over and over again.

 ### Error avoidance:

 The vector states are searched for a win that can be achieved in the current move or a loss that could be achieved in the next (opponent) move.
 If a win can be achieved, or a loss can be blocked, that move is selected.
+While this is what young humans inevitably do, this mechanism arguably violates the 'no pre-programmed rules' principle.
+See Next Steps below.

 Prior to the probability calculation code being created, the game history was filled with games containing randomly selected moves that missed easy wins or imminent losses.
 This filled the training data with poor choices that were being repeated over and over.
-When probability is integrated into 'best move' the game history will (hopefully) avoid storing poor training data.
-See more about probability below.
+When probability/estimation is integrated into 'best move', the game history will (hopefully) not contain poor training data.
+See more in 'Calculating Probability' below.

 ### Next steps

 Integrate the best move algorithm (see above) to allow the best next move (rather than the most common move) to be selected.
 Once the probabilities have been integrated, training will tune the probabilities to upgrade/downgrade the base probability estimates based on training outcomes.
-This will (hopefully) result in optimal performance once training is complete.
+This will (hopefully) result in optimal performance once training is complete and this may allow the 'error avoidance' function to be removed.

 ## Calculating probability: